 (World Green Building Council)

-One of the key ways the above mentioned Net Zero Carbon Building Commitment will be achieved is through reduced energy consumption.
-The sector is currently responsible for roughly 40% of primary global energy consumption.
+One of the key ways the Net Zero Carbon Building Commitment will be achieved is by reducing energy consumption.
+The building sector is currently responsible for roughly 40% of primary global energy consumption.
 With energy efficiency in mind, energy requirements can be significantly slashed and reduce its impact on climate change.

 7. 47% of building professionals expect to make the majority of their projects sustainable by 2021